DR. IRYNA IVANOVA

 Haag, A. M., Cheng, J., & Wirove, R. (2016).
 Describing the Not Criminally Responsible Population in Alberta’s History: Sociodemographic, Mental Health and Criminological Profiles.
 Journal of Community Safety and Well-Being.
 1 (3), 68 – 74.

-As a clinical psychologist (supervised practice), I provide psychodiagnostics assessments and psychotherapy for various psychological issues including anxiety disorders, mood disorders, relational difficulties, grief, and personality disorders.
+As a clinical psychologist working with adults, I provide psychodiagnostics assessments and psychotherapy for various psychological issues including anxiety disorders, mood disorders, relational difficulties, grief, and personality disorders.
 I am particularly passionate about working with adults who have experienced various forms of childhood trauma such as physical, sexual, or emotional abuse, as well as parental neglect and abandonment.
 Through my academic and professional training, I have found myself drawn to the complexities of trauma and its profound impact on individuals’ mental well-being.
 My therapeutic philosophy is grounded in the understanding that due to its remarkable quality of neuroplasticity; the brain is capable of change throughout life, and I believe that this inherent capacity serves as a powerful tool for healing and transformation.
 Consistent with this philosophy, my approach to psychotherapy is strength-based and attentive to identifying and savoring positive emotions (e.g., joy, compassion, curiosity, calm, excitement) that have been shown in studies to foster resiliency and help with emotion regulation.
 Informed by theories of attachment and affective neuroscience, my treatment approach focuses on helping individuals to access and process challenging and fear-provoking emotional experiences in a safe, empathic, and supportive environment.

 I welcome individuals from diverse walks of life in my practice.
 I recognize that each person’s journey is unique, and I collaboratively tailor my treatment plan to address the needs of each individual client drawing on various evidence-based treatment orientations including Accelerated Experiential Dynamic Therapy (AEDP), Short-Term Psychodynamic Therapy, Cognitive Behavioural Therapy (CBT), Dialectical Behavioural Therapy (DBT), Somatic Experiencing Therapy, Acceptance and Commitment Therapy (ACT), and Brainspotting.

 I completed my doctoral training in clinical psychology at Concordia University in Montreal.
 I have a Master's of Arts Degree In Counselling & Spirituality from St. Paul's University.
 I have extensive training in various clinical settings including psychiatric hospitals, community clinics, university counselling centres, and private practices in Ottawa, Montreal, and Vancouver.
-My work is being supervised by Dr. Iryna Ivanova, C.Psych.

 PUBLICATIONS